felipetovarhenao/gamut/docs/source/tutorials/audio-effects.rst

 	audio.play()

 .. hint::
-	There many freely available impulse response packs and libraries online that you can use.
+	There are many freely available impulse response packs and libraries online that you can use.
-	Here's one such `website <https://impulses.prasadt.com/>`_ where you can download different IRs and experiment with **GAMuT**.
+	Here's one such `website <https://impulses.prasadt.com/>`_, where you can download different IRs and experiment with **GAMuT**.